ivancuric/zustand-zombie-child/README.md

 # Zustand zombie child example

-This project exists to showcase the zombie-child issue when using zustand with predefined data and async actions
+This project exists to showcase the zombie-child issue, when using zustand with predefined data and async actions

 ## Steps to reproduce